Stephen-Seo/mpd_info_screen2/README.txt

   --font-scale-factor=<factor> : Sets the factor to scale the font size with (default 1.0) --remaining-font-scale-factor=<factor> : Sets the factor to scale the remaining (remaining time and elapsed percentage) text's font size with (default 1.0)
-  --h-toggles-text : Make the "H" key toggle displaying text instead of only hiding while pressed
+  --h-toggles-text : Make the "H" key toggle displaying text instead of only hiding while pressed --background-color=<value> : Sets the grayscale color of the background (between 0.0 and 1.0; black and white)

 --------------------------------------------------------------------------------
     Man Page